LouieR3/Introvert-Web/README.md

 * Let off at styling the figure panes.
 Next step would be the quick view or product page.
 * Change image on highlight (hover).
+* try different image sizes in figure for shop pics